-As at 1 March 2019, there were 1,853 coreholes drilled within the Kamoa-Kakula Project.
-The November 2017 Kamoa Mineral Resource estimate used 776 drillholes.
-Included in the 776 drillholes were 16 twin holes (where the spacing between drillholes is <25 m) and six wedge holes.
+As at 4 March 2020, there were 2,093 coreholes drilled within the Kamoa-Kakula Project.
+The Kamoa Mineral Resource estimate of January 2020 is supported by 998 drillholes.
+Included in the 998 drillholes were 17 twin holes (where the spacing between drillholes is <25 m) and six wedge holes.
 Although a far greater number of holes have been wedged, the wedges have typically been used in their entirety for metallurgical testing and have thus not been sampled for Mineral Resource estimation purposes.
 In these cases, only the parent hole is used during Mineral Resource estimation.
-The Kakula Mineral Resource estimate used 155 drillhole intercepts (one intercept per drillhole).
-The Kakula West Mineral Resource estimate used 168 drillhole intercepts (one intercept per drillhole).
+The Kakula Mineral Resource estimate used 354 drillhole intercepts (one intercept per drillhole).

-The 754 holes not included in either the November 2017 Kamoa, or the February 2018 Kakula estimate, or the November 2018 Kakula West estimate were excluded because they were abandoned, unmineralised holes in the dome areas, unsampled metallurgical, civil geotechnical or hydrological drillholes, or were drilled after the closure of the databases.
-Subsequent to the closure of the database for the Kamoa Mineral Resource estimate (23 November 2015), 110 drillholes have been completed inside of the modelled area at Kamoa.
-An additional 20 drillholes at Kakula and 28 drillholes at Kakula West have been completed after the closure of the databases on 26 January 2018 and 1 November 2018 respectively.
+The 741 holes not included in either the January 2020 Kamoa or the November 2018 Kakula estimate were excluded because they were abandoned, unmineralised holes in the dome areas, unsampled metallurgical, civil geotechnical or hydrological drillholes, or were drilled after the closure of the databases.
+Subsequent to the closure of the database for the Kamoa Mineral Resource estimate (20 January 2020), 63 drillholes have been completed inside of the modelled area at Kamoa.
+An additional 70 drillholes at Kakula have been completed after the closure of the database on 1 November 2018, primarily for geotechnical purposes, or as infill drilling in close proximity to the current underground development.

 Standard geological logging methods, sampling conventions, and geological codes have been established for the Project.
 Geotechnical logging has been undertaken on the majority of the drill cores.
 Kamoa core recovery in the mineralised units ranges from 0% to 100% and averages 95%.
-Intervals in the database with 0% recovery likely indicate missing data, as logging does not indicate poor recovery.
-Visual inspection of the Kamoa core by the Amec Foster Wheeler QPs documented the core recovery to be excellent.
+Visual inspection of the Kamoa core by the Wood QP documented the core recovery to be excellent.
 All completed holes are surveyed by an independent professional surveyor SD Geomatique using a differential GPS which is accurate to within 20 mm.
+As of 20 January 2020, only three drillholes used in the Mineral Resource estimate (DKMC_DD1580, DKMC_DD1600 and DKMC_DD1621) lacked an independently surveyed collar position.

-The Kakula drillholes collars have been surveyed by SD Geomatique and E.M.K.
+The Kakula drillhole collars have been surveyed by SD Geomatique and E.M.K.
 Construction SARL.
-As of 26 January 2018, there were no outstanding collar surveys east of the West Scarp Fault being used in the Kakula Mineral Resource estimate.
-As of 1 November 2018, there was one outstanding collar survey (DKMC_DD1386) west of the West Scarp Fault being used in the Kakula West Mineral Resource estimate.
-Visual inspection of the Kakula core by the Amec Foster Wheeler QPs documented the core recovery to be excellent.
+As of 1 November 2018, there were no planned collar locations being used in the Kakula Mineral Resource estimate, all drill collar locations had been surveyed.
+Visual inspection of the Kakula core by the Wood QP documented the core recovery to be excellent.

-In the opinion of the Amec Foster Wheeler QPs, the quantity and quality of the lithological collar, and downhole survey data collected in the core drill programmes are sufficient to support Mineral Resource estimation at Kamoa and Kakula.
+In the opinion of the Wood QP, the quantity and quality of the lithological collar, and downhole survey data collected in the core drill programmes are sufficient to support Mineral Resource estimation at Kamoa and Kakula.

-1.9 Sample Preparation, Analyses, and Security
+1.10 Sample Preparation, Analyses, and Security